swape/js-book/docs/chapter2/functionTypes.md

 }
 ```

-This is the most normal way of declaring functions and you are going to use most of these.
+This is the most normal way of declaring functions, and you are going to use most of these.

 ## Function Expression